unibz-core/security-archimate/docs/Terminology.md

 > Definition...

-Structure Element associated with a «ThreatEvent» or a «LossEvent»
+In ArchiMate, a *Threat Enabler* is represented as a Structure Element associated with a «ThreatEvent» or a «LossEvent».

 **Examples:** XXXX.